openreplay/documentation/content/deployment/deploy-aws.md

 1. Go to 'EC2' > 'Load Balancers'
 2. 'Create Load Balancer' and pick *Application Load Balancer*
-3. Add a listener to HTTPS (keep this one only)
+3. Add a listener to HTTPS (keep this one only) and make sure to select the same subnet(s) in which your OpenReplay instance is running.
 4. Choose an existing certificate (i.e. *.mycompany.com) or generate a new one from AWS Certificate Manager (ACM).
 You can also import yours.
 5. Configure Security Groups: Select the security group previously created for the OpenReplay instance (you can find it 'EC2 Dashboard' under the 'Security' tab)
 6. Configure Routing: Define a name and select `IP` in *Target Type*.
 Keep the other default parameters